AndrewRadev/tagalong.vim/README.md

 Also note that the plugin relies on the `InsertLeave` autocommand to detect when to apply the change.
 If you exit insert mode via `<c-c>`, that won't be triggered.
 This is a good way to avoid the automatic behaviour, but if you commonly exit insert mode this way, it can be a problem.
 See the "Internals and Advanced Usage" section for help.

 You can disable the plugin for particular mappings by overriding the `g:tagalong_mappings` variable.
-See the "Settings" section for details.
+See the "Settings" section for details.You can also disable it explicitly by calling the command `:TagalongDeinit`, and later re-enable it with `:TagalongInit`.
+This could be quite useful if you run into a bug and the buffer gets messed up!

+Large files can also be a problem.
+With a 100,000-line XML file and tags that wrap its entirety, the plugin really takes time, even during normal editing within a tag.
+To avoid this, its operation has been limited to 500 milliseconds, configurable via the `g:tagalong_timeout` variable.
+This means, unfortunately, that in said large file, closing tags may not be reliably updated.
+This should be rare, hopefully.

+With `g:tagalong_verbose` turned on, you'll get a message that the matching tag was NOT updated if the search for it times out.
+Alternatively, you can set `g:tagalong_timeout` to 0 for no timeout and, if you see a dramatic slowdown, use `<c-c>` and run `:TagalongDeinit` to disable the plugin in this buffer.
+You could implement an automated solution by checking the value of `line('$')`.

 If you have [vim-repeat](https://github.com/tpope/vim-repeat) installed, you can repeat the last tag change with the `.` operator.